Monotonic Reference-Free Refinement for Autoformalization: Monotonic Test-Time Optimization for Full-Theorem Autoformalization

 \paragraph{Recurrent Generator (REG).} The recurrent generator $G$ assigns a fixed distribution over samples conditioned on $(s_\nl,p_\nl)$ and a previous candidate formalization $x_{t-1}$, generating outputs according to $x_t\sim p_G(x\mid s_\nl,p_\nl,x_{t-1})$.

-An example of sampling candidate formalizations from different generators is provided in Algorithm~\ref{alg:sample} in Appendix~\ref{app:add}.
 In practice, the one-off generator can rely on few-shot prompting~\citep{wu2022autoformalization} or retrieval-augmented generation~\citep{zhang-etal-2025-autoformalization, liu2025rethinking}.
 The FV-repairer may be implemented using either LLM-based approaches~\citep{zhang-etal-2024-consistent} or rule-based systems~\citep{zhang-etal-2025-autoformalization}.
 The recurrent generator can be instantiated via refinement-based methods~\citep{zhang-etal-2025-masa}.
 When using prompt-based refinement methods either in FVR settings with feedback from theorem prover, or REG settings with feedback from LLM judges, we propose a method to model each generator’s dimension-wise response to the feedback.

 \begin{definition}[Responsiveness Map] For generator $G_m$ which leverages LLM with feedback $\mathrm{FB}$, we define the \textit{local responsiveness} for dimension $i\in\{\FV,\LP,\MC,\FQ\}$ at state $x$ as